ADD and Alcohol Addiction

-When we hear the term attention deficiency disorder (ADD) the first thing that usually comes to mind is a hyperactive 6-year-old boy struggling to focus on his schoolwork.
+When we hear the term attention deficit disorder (ADD) the first thing that usually comes to mind is a hyperactive 6-year-old boy struggling to focus on his schoolwork.
 ADD has been on the radar since the 1980s when formal diagnosis and the introduction of using drugs to help manage it.
 ADD diagnoses continue to rise, increasing by 43% since 2010.

 What is not well known is that adult ADD is fairly commonplace.
 In fact, according to an article published by Cambridge University Press, about 50%-75% of children with ADD will carry the disorder into adulthood.
 As an adult struggles with the effects of this mental health condition, certain comorbidities can develop.
 In fact, there is a strong link between adult ADD and alcohol addiction.
-This dual diagnosis can be found among adults with undiagnosed and untreated ADD, where the individual is using the alcohol as a form of self-medication to help them relax.
+This dual diagnosis can be found among adults with undiagnosed and untreated ADD, where the individual is using alcohol as a form of self-medication to help them relax.

 For those with both ADD and alcohol addiction, a more challenging treatment picture results.
 Dual diagnosis treatment requires a specialized approach to assisting recovery, where both psychiatric expertise and addiction treatment team up to address both co-occurring disorders at the same time.
 With this customized protocol, individuals struggling with ADD and alcohol addiction can indeed overcome the challenges posed by the coexisting disorders and enjoy a productive and fulfilling life.